haiwen/seafile-admin-docs/manual/deploy_pro/memcached_mariadb_cluster.md

 The simplest way is to use a single-node memcached server.
 But when this server fails, some functions in the web UI of Seafile cannot work.
 So for HA, it's usually desirable to have more than one memcached servers.

-### For Seafile Server bofore 6.2.11 version

-For Seafile servers before 6.2.11 version, we recommend to use an architecture in which the cache items are distributed across all memcached nodes.

-Unlike other cluster architecture, when you create a memcached cluster with multiple nodes, the key distribution in memcached cluster is controlled by the memcached clients.
-So there is no special configuration on the memcached server for building a cluster.
-But there are a few things to take care when building a memcached cluster:

-- Make sure all the seafile server nodes connects to all the memcached nodes.
-The memcached servers should be listed in the same order in Seafile's config files.
-- After one memcached server gets shut down and restarted, sometimes the Seafile servers' views on the memcached cluster will become inconsistent.
-This is due to limitation of the memcached cluster architecture.
-You may notice some errors in the web UI functionalities.
-You have to restart the Seafile server processes to make their views consistent again.
-Typical error messages you can find in seafile.log are:
-    * `SERVER HAS FAILED AND IS DISABLED UNTIL TIMED RETRY`
-    * `SERVER IS MARKED DEAD`

-Seafile servers, work as memcached clients, are designed to automatically migrate keys to living memcached nodes when a memcached node fails.
-But there are some tricky cases when the Seafile servers cannot automatically recover from errors of memcahced servers.
-That's why we change the recommended architecture since 6.3 version.

-### Seafile server 6.2.11 or newer

-In this new recommended architecture, you setup two independent memcached servers, in active/standby mode.
+We recommend to setup two independent memcached servers, in active/standby mode.
 A floating IP address (or Virtual IP address in some context) is assigned to the current active node.
 When the active node goes down, Keepalived will migrate the virtual IP to the standby node.
 So you actually use a single node memcahced, but use Keepalived (or other alternatives) to provide high availability.

 After installing memcahced on each server, you need to make some modification to the memcached config file.